mtraeger/classic_sidemenu/README.md

 * activate Old Menu

 Alternative
-* git clone this repo to /apps direcotry with `git clone https://github.com/mtraeger/Old_menu.git old_menu`
+* git clone this repo to /apps direcotry with `git clone https://github.com/mtraeger/old_menu_fixed.git`
 * activate in app menu

+## Complications

+Problems could arise when using this app with the original old_menu app.